Turkish Airlines: 21st century

-A new terminal opened in January 2000 at Istanbul's Istanbul Atatürk Airport.
+A new terminal opened in January 2000 at Istanbul Atatürk Airport.
 Turkish Airlines continued to extend their international reach, forging marketing agreements with Asiana Airlines, American Airlines, Malaysia Airlines, LOT Polish Airlines, Czech Airlines and Cathay Pacific in 2000.
 On 29 October 2000, THY withdrew from the Swissair-led Qualiflyer alliance to help attract a strategic investor for their privatization.
 The airline had been part of the alliance's frequent-flyer program since November 1998.
 An Antalya-Frankfurt route was added in 2001 through a code-sharing agreement with Sun Express.

 Turkey underwent an economic crisis throughout most of 2001, leading to a reduction in traffic on domestic routes in particular.
 THY managed to survive after the September 11 attacks on the United States without a government bailout or mass layoffs, although 300 middle management positions were eliminated, 400 part-timers were laid off and wages were cut 10 percent.
 Turkish Daily News credited the airline's survival to entrepreneurial management, which was quick to get rid of loss-making routes at home and abroad.

 In 2003, the war in Iraq prompted Turkish Airlines to close some routes in the Persian Gulf, while flights to Asia were suspended during the SARS epidemic.
 However, the airline soon recovered, increasing traffic on existing routes and adding service to Delhi after an 11-year lapse.

 Another fleet expansion program kicked off in 2004, helping THY maintain one of the youngest fleets in Europe.
 In July that year, the airline announced a massive $2.8 billion order of 36 jets from Airbus, plus an order for 15 Boeing 737s.

 THY was not just ordering new planes.
 It was planning to spend $350 million on a new technical and training facility at Istanbul's underutilized Sabiha Gökçen International Airport.
 The airline had built up a significant technical services operation, maintaining not just its aircraft but those of third parties.
 Turkish Technic employed 2,700 workers and was planning to hire another 2,000 by 2010.
 THY also had three flight simulators and offered flight training services.